CortexIntelligentAutomation/docs/content/en/docs/2025.1/Guides/user-guides/user-interfaces/gateway/Admin/packages/package-version-editor.md

 Creating a new package version will not inherit the trigger configuration from the source package version.
 Similarly, exporting a package version will not include the package’s trigger configuration in the {{% ctx %}} Package file.

-See the [Create a Trigger on a Package Version tutorial][] for a step-by-step guide.
+See the [Create a Trigger on a Package Version][Create a Trigger on a Package Version tutorial] tutorial for a step-by-step guide.

 ### Running Executions